 We have taken every necessary step to cultivate and level your yard.
 Each sod piece cut from the farm has inconsistencies.
 Because the sod is very short these inconsistencies are easy to see once laid on the even dirt below.
 These inconsistencies are most obvious in thin bladed zoysias such as Emerald & Zeon.
 During the root in period low areas will begin to fill in with new growth.
 Once you mow for the first time most, if not all of the inconsistencies will be worked out but certainly by the 2nd and 3rd mow.
 Keep in mind that a sod installation will likely take a couple months and in some cases a year before 100% desired results take place.
 Patience is required during this time while rooting and establishment is occurring.

 Can I put down fertilizer on my new sod?

 We recommend that only a licensed professional apply chemicals to your new lawn.
-Our Premium Program is perfect for your new yard.
 Any fertilizer should be applied by an expert during the first year of growth.

 Get Started on Your Project!